 For general audiences, I share my neuro-knowledge and top tips for better mental health and longevity.

-I'm happy to work with you to create a bespoke talk or workshop, face-to-face or online, based on your requirements.
+I'm happy to work with you to create a bespoke keynote, interactive workshop, and present face-to-face or virtually, based on your audience and requirements.

 Women's health is not a niche!